Implementing a Queue in Java using Arrays and Linked Lists

 Linked-List implementation

-In a similar vein to the stack examples, the second implementation uses a linked-list to store the queues contents.
-Using such an approach provides a very efficient, succinct implementation with low computation complexity.
-Usual performance considerations of a singly-link list can be dismissed as keeping a reference to both ends of the list provides constant time ‘O(1)’ insertion and deletion from the collection.
-Adding an item to the queue first stores a temporary reference to the current ‘last’ element of the list.
-The structure is then able to go about storing the the new node instance referenced by the ‘last’ variable.
-If previously the collection was empty we set the ‘first’ element to this new item as well as the consistent last reference.
-However, in the case that there are already items present, we simply set the previous last elements ‘next’ reference to this new node.
-Removing (dequeuing) elements from the collection is also a trivial task, simply returning the node referenced from the ‘first’ variable.
-This reference is then updated to the returned nodes ‘next’ reference, and a simple check to clear the last reference if the collection is now empty takes place.
+In a similar vein to the stack examples, the second implementation uses a linked list to store the queue’s contents.
+This approach provides a very efficient, succinct implementation with low computational complexity.
+Usual performance considerations of a singly-linked list can be dismissed, as keeping a reference to both ends of the list provides constant time ‘O(1)’ insertion and deletion from the collection.
+Adding an item to the queue first stores a temporary reference to the current ’last’ element of the list.
+The structure is then able to store the new node instance referenced by the ’last’ variable.
+If the collection was previously empty, we set both the ‘first’ and ’last’ elements to this new node.
+However, if there are already items present, we simply set the previous last element’s ’next’ reference to this new node.
+Removing (dequeuing) elements from the collection is also a trivial task, simply returning the node referenced by the ‘first’ variable.
+This reference is then updated to the returned node’s ’next’ reference, and a simple check is performed to clear the last reference if the collection is now empty.

 public class QueueLinkedList<T> implements Queue<T> {